skulpt/skulpt/README.md

 4. Make fully workable, and expand support for DOM access as part of the standard library.

-1. Currently builtin types (list, tuple, string, etc) are not subclassable.
-Making the builtins subclassable would eliminate several known bugs in Skulpt.

 1. Expand and improve overall language coverage.
 Currently Skulpt does an excellent job of meeting the 80/20 rule.
 We cover the vast majority of the language features used by the 80% (maybe even 90%) of the code.
 But there are builtins that are not implemented at all, and there are builtins with only partial implementations.

-1. Change the execution model so that each line/step is interruptible.
-Currently, skulplt runs an entire python program from beginning to end.
-We have an interrupt timer in place to prevent programs from running more than 30 seconds, during that thirty seconds, the browser is locked up.
-Over time we have had various suggestions on how to restructure the main interpreter so that the program could be interrupted after each line.
-This is an advanced project, that would need a lot of testing and a lot of Javascript skill to make sure that we do not sacrifice too much performance for the gain of interruptability.

 2. Implement the hooks for a debugger.
 This may be a half step towards 1 or may be in a completely different direction, but allowing students